Public libraries in Victoria (except the State Library) are owned and operated by the relevant council or through a regional library corporation.

 A $4.4 million investment in the program over four years was announced as part of the 2016-17 State Budget.

 More than 66,000 resources from the Premiers' Reading Challenge book list were purchased with funding from the 2016-17 Premiers' Reading Challenge Book Fund.

 An independent review of public library funding in Victoria was conducted by global accounting firm KPMG.
 The review was completed in March 2016.

 The report notes there are significant efficiencies and library service quality improvements available to councils through the implementation of shared service initiatives.
 These will provide Victoria with accessible modern libraries that meet their needs now and into the future.

-Alongside the release of the report, this government is also releasing a number of documents that have informed the report, including the Tomorrow’s Library stage 1 and 2 reports.
+Alongside the release of the report, a number of documents were released that informed the report, including the Tomorrow’s Library stage 1 and 2 reports.

 If you have questions or need further information on library funding, please contact: